 A good idea is to make a batch of this Creole Seasoning Blend Recipe to use in place of the trinity and garlic.
 Make it ahead of time and store it in the refrigerator or freezer when needed.
 You only need about 4 cups of it in this gumbo recipe.

 After the vegetables cool, you can proceed to make gumbo or store it in plastic bags.
 A vacuum sealer for plastic bag storage, like this Omote vacuum sealer machine, is an excellent way to package stewed vegetables.
 It's not complicated to use, and it's easy to store.

 See how simple it is to smother okra?
-You'll find the aroma, while it's cooking, is a delicious delight, too.
+While it's cooking, you'll find the aroma is a delicious delight, too.
 You can also serve this same tasty okra dish as a healthy side next to most entrees.

 Make It Your Own

 My favorite is Shrimp Okra Gumbo, but it's delicious with shrimp and crab, chicken and shrimp, or just chicken and sausage.
-I like using a package of chicken thighs to make things simpler but use your own favorite ingredients.
+I like using a chicken thigh package to simplify things but use your favorite ingredients.